Huawei takes legal action against Verizon over patent infringements

 Huawei in December also mounted a legal challenge against the U.S. Federal Communications Commission after the body designated it a security threat — which Huawei denies — and barred it from a government subsidy program.

-The company is “still confident” in legal proceedings in the United States, the person said.
+The company is “still confident” about legal proceedings in the United States, the person said.

 Huawei has received more than $1.4 billion in patent license fees since 2015 and paid over $6 billion for the use of patented technology in that time, the company said in its statement.